PraktikumSoftwareEntwicklung/documentation/index.md

 layout: category
 ---

-What to achieve
+##What to achieve

-1. protect Jenkins File, no unauthorized change - possbile scenarios
+1. protect Jenkins File, no unauthorized change
 * pull request  from non trusted - needs approval, not built
 * pull request from organisation member/ collaborator -  is trusted, therefore built